-c Total wholesale demands correspond to projected purchase requets shown in Table 4-3.
-It is assumed that projected Wholesale Customer demands are limited to the Supply Assurance of 184 mgd.
-The 184 mgd assumes that San Jose and Santa Clara remain temporary, interruptible customers.
+c Total wholesale demands correspond to projected purchase requests shown in Table 4-3, including those of the Cities of San Jose and Santa Clara.

 d Procedures for RWS allocations and the WSAP are described in Section 8.3.

 8.4 WATER SUPPLY AND DEMAND COMPARISONS, WITHOUT BAY-DELTA PLAN AMENDMENT